Practical test for cars explained

 As vehicle technology advances, more and more vehicles are being equipped with electronic diagnostic systems.
 These inform the driver of the state of the engine, fluid levels and tyre pressures.
 It will be acceptable for a candidate to refer to the vehicle information system (if fitted) when answering questions on fluid levels or tyre pressures.

-You can find source material in the Driver Standards Agency (DSA) publication 'The official DSA guide to driving - the essential skills' and 'The official DSA guide to learning to drive', available online via the link below:
+You can find source material in the Driver & Vehicle Standards Agency (DVSA) publication 'The official DVSA guide to driving - the essential skills' and 'The official DVSA guide to learning to drive', available online via the link below:

 If you plan to use your own vehicle at the practical driving test, there are some vehicles that can't be used for safety reasons.
 You'll need to check that a recall or safety notice doesn't affect the vehicle.